thoughtstem/RacketCon2018/README.md

 I could go on and on about these things that are probably obvious to everyone in this room.

-I was delighted to find all of this, and even more delighted to find that within the Racket ecosystem was a thousand times more than I could have hoped for, because I found, in Racket, a robust general purpose language for creating new educational technologies -- which is my passion, and my company's mission.
+Since January, we've started creating all of our edcuational technology using Racket.
+I wanted to take every course we were already teaching, and start doing it with Racket.

+We've packaged
-Since January, we've been working to rewrite much of our edcuational technology using Racket.
-We've packaged many of these as Racket libraries or langs, and I'll give a quick whirlwind tour of some of them.
+many of these as Racket libraries or langs, and I'll give a quick whirlwind tour of some of them.